-If you ever read a mutual fund prospectus closely, you'll almost always come across a passage detailing the fund's right to pay all or partial redemption not through cash but, rather, through something known as redemption in kind or in-kind redemption, especially if the fund manager believes the redemption request would be disruptive or otherwise inconvenient.
+If you ever read a mutual fund prospectus closely, you'll typically come across a passage that details the fund's right to pay a full or partial redemption not through cash but, rather, through something known as redemption-in-kind or in-kind-redemption, especially if the fund manager believes the redemption request would be disruptive or otherwise inconvenient.

-In the case of a mutual fund that is enjoying net inflows of capital (more dollars coming into the fund than going out), redemption requests (when a fund owner sells his or her shares and wants cash back from the fund) can be funded with inflows from other, newer investors without having to sell off part of the portfolio.
+When a mutual fund is enjoying net inflows of capital, more dollars are coming into the fund than going out.
+During times of net inflows, redemption requests (when a fund owner wants to cash out and sells their shares) can be funded with the cash coming in from other, newer investors.
+This means that the fund manager won't have to sell off part of the portfolio.

-Board of Directors Votes to Put Mutual Fund Into a Runoff
+Board of Directors and a Runoff

-This recently happened with a previously well-respected firm called Third Avenue, which had sponsored a so-called "Focused Credit" fund that specialized in junk bonds.
+For example, this scenario took place with a previously well-respected firm called Third Avenue, which had sponsored a so-called "Focused Credit" fund that specialized in junk bonds.
 The junk bond market began to seize and collapse.
 Investor redemption requests kept coming in as the fund lost money.

-In-Kind Redemption Distributions Are Made
+In-Kind Redemption Distributions

 The largest traditional mutual fund in the United States at the moment is the Vanguard 500 Index Fund, which seeks to replicate the S&P 500.

 If some remote-probability event were to come to fruition that caused the portfolio managers to fear that honoring redemptions would harm long-term owners who remained with the fund, it could hand over shares of each of the underlying 505 companies that make up the portfolio at the moment to those wanting to part ways.

 What's the solution?
-My general rule is to avoid things that pay for long-term assets (junk bonds) with short-term funding (open-ended mutual fund structures that allow investors to sell their shares and create cash drains within a single trading day).
+It's best to avoid things that pay for long-term assets (junk bonds) with short-term funding (open-ended mutual fund structures that allow investors to sell their shares and create cash drains within a single trading day).
 Otherwise, about the best you are going to do is be aware that you may someday have to deal with one of these outcomes so you can watch what is going on with your fund (or funds) of choice when you read the annual report each year.
 It's simply part of the risk that comes from investing in pooled structures such as mutual funds.